JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7911 days**.

-And here is a just a random fact -  **People from the United States eat the most chicken per person than anywhere else in the world**.
+And here is a just a random fact -  **Traveling by air is the safest means of transportation.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)